MooersLab/writing-log-rst/README.md

 Version 0.3 of the writing log is divided into four sections:

-- project initiation
+- Project initiation
-- daily entries
+- Daily entries
-- future additions and tangents
+- Future additions and tangents
 - Guidelines, checklists, protocols, and helpful tips

 The subsections of these four sections are shown below.

-### Project intiation
+### Project initiation

 - Rationale
 - Audience